tsvbits/tsvbits.github.io/src/pages/solidless/index.md

 ## Footnote

-I am still thinking SOLID principles are useful.
-Knowing them are not that important to use them on practice without noticing that you apply some principle.
+I do think SOLID principles are useful.
+But knowing them are not that important to use them on practice without noticing that you apply some principle.